Marxism: Rosa Luxemburg

+The Polish-German revolutionary Rosa Luxemburg was a key figure in the development of Marxism.

 Chinese Revolution

 The theory of Marx, Engels, Lenin and Stalin is universally applicable.
 We should regard it not as a dogma, but as a guide to action.
 Studying it is not merely a matter of learning terms and phrases but of learning Marxism-Leninism as the science of revolution.
 It is not just a matter of understanding the general laws derived by Marx, Engels, Lenin and Stalin from their extensive study of real life and revolutionary experience, but of studying their standpoint and method in examining and solving problems.